Building a serverless application with Go, Google Cloud Run and Firebase

 What Wild Workouts can do?

-How often did you see tutorials without any real-life functionality?
-How often didn’t patterns from these tutorials work in real projects?
-Probably too often. 😉 Real life is not as simple as in tutorials.
+How often have you seen tutorials without any real-life functionality?
+How often have patterns from these tutorials failed in real projects?
+Probably too often. 😉 Real life is not as simple as tutorials suggest.

-To avoid this problem, we created Wild Workouts application as a fully functional project.
-It’s much harder to do shortcuts and skip extra complexity when an application needs to be complete.
-It makes all articles longer, but there are no shortcuts here.
-If you don’t spend enough time in the beginning, you will lose much more time later during the implementation.
-Or even worse – you’ll be fixing problems in a rush with the application already running on production.
+To avoid this problem, we created Wild Workouts as a fully functional project.
+It’s much harder to take shortcuts and skip complexity when an application needs to be complete.
+This makes all articles longer, but there are no shortcuts here.
+If you don’t spend enough time at the beginning, you’ll lose much more time later during implementation.
+Or worse: you’ll be fixing problems in a rush with the application already running in production.

 tl;dr